boi4/libpfasst-doc/content/_index.md

 Many new software components were developed and some existing software components were modified in the course of this project:

- - [Open MPI](@/open-mpi/_index.md): Patrick Huber's adaptive Open MPI fork was extended with a Fortran interface.
+ - [Open MPI](@/open-mpi/_index.md): Patrick Huber's dynamic Open MPI fork was extended with a Fortran interface.
  - [LibPFASST](@/libpfasst/_index.md): MPI Sessions and resizing support was added to LibPFASST, a Fortran implementation of the PFASST algorithm.
- - [Showcase](@/showcase/_index.md): An example application running on adaptive LibPFASST was developed.
+ - [Showcase](@/showcase/_index.md): An example application running on dynamic LibPFASST was developed.
- - [Tools](@/tools/_index.md): Tools that help to develop, debug and visualize applications using dynamic resources
+ - [Tools](@/tools/_index.md): Tools that help to debug and visualize applications using dynamic resources
  - [libmpidynres](@/libmpidynres/_index.md): A Fortran interface was added to libmpidynres, an emulation layer for MPI Sessions and process sets.

 For questions about this project, feel free to [contact me](https://fecht.cc).<br/>